 Weekday evening rush hour (2:45 p.m. – 7:15 p.m.)

 To increase safety, small physical barriers divide the narrow travel lanes.
 Commercial vehicles are restricted from the parkway at all times.
 Signage will direct drivers to the appropriate lanes.
 Motorists who wish to exit the parkway at the CIA and Route 123 must remain in the right lane.
 The center lane will be used as a through lane during rush hour for traffic to exit at either end of the parkway at I-495 or Spout Run Parkway.
 Northbound motorists who wish to exit the parkway onto I-495 into Maryland must remain in the right lane.
-During non-rush hour periods and weekends, motorists can expect two travel lanes: one travelling northbound and one travelling southbound at all times.
-The center reversible lane will be closed during this time.
+During non-rush hour periods, weekends, and holidays, the center reversible lane will be closed, and motorists can expect two travel lanes: one travelling northbound and one travelling southbound.
 The NPS expects the three-lane traffic pattern to be in effect through late 2025.

 Windy Run Bridge to Spout Run Parkway

-Crews begin select tree removal activities this month ahead of rehabilitation work between Windy Run Bridge to Spout Run Parkway.
+Crews continue select tree removal activities ahead of rehabilitation work between Windy Run Bridge to Spout Run Parkway.
 Tree removal will be completed before temporary widening activities on the northbound side of the parkway begin later this year.
-Crews anticipate closing the right northbound lane in early 2024 for rehabilitation work.
-Current activities may require the following lane closures: Weekday lane closures:
+Crews anticipate closing the right northbound lane in Spring 2024 for rehabilitation work.
+Crews anticipate a shift traffic in this segment in Summer.
+The NPS will share more information on timeline and schedule ahead of the traffic shift.
+Daily lane closures continue at the following times as crews prepare for rehabilitation activities: Weekday lane closures:

 Saturday lane closures: